Author: Adam Kirton, MD, University of Calgary/Alberta Children’s Hospital

 LABORATORY TESTS

-Neuroimaging (CT scans and MRIs) can confirm diagnosis of stroke in children.
+Neuroimaging (CT scans and MRIs) can confirm a diagnosis of stroke in children.
 They can often identify a stroke’s primary cause.
 However, many children require further laboratory tests in order to uncover possible risk factors.

 Doctors may order the following laboratory tests:

-• Echocardiograms (ECHO).
+- Echocardiograms (ECHO).
 ECHOs create an ultrasound picture of the heart.

-• Electrocardiograms (ECG).
+- Electrocardiograms (ECG).
 ECGs trace the heart’s rhythm.

-• Electroencephalograms (EEG).
+- Electroencephalograms (EEG).
 EEGs test brain activity.
 They may be useful in evaluating seizure-related complications of stroke.

-• Blood clotting tests.
-These tests can exclude bleeding or clotting disorders
+- Blood clotting tests.
+These tests can exclude bleeding or clotting disorders.

-• Other blood tests.
+- Other blood tests.
 Other blood tests include cell counts, kidney and liver tests, and inflammation marker tests.

-• Lumbar punctures.
+- Lumbar punctures.
 Lumbar punctures test for infection or inflammation.
 They are also called “spinal taps.”

 THERAPEUTIC INTERVENTIONS